-The Media Center/Library contains reference texts and periodicals directly related to allied health.
-These reference materials supplement texts and other related instructional materials are used in all programs offered at the institution.
+Safety plan to be reviewed by students and staff.
+The reference materials supplement texts and other related instructional materials are used in all programs offered at the institution.
 The Media Center/Library presents information in a variety of ways, including print and non-print materials such as cassettes, videotapes, internet access to the worldwide web and other media.
 The media center is accessible from 8:00 a.m. -5:00 p.m. - Monday through Thursday and an as-needed basis.